ahmed-asiri/FSND-Capstone-1/README.md

 Live Heroku deployment: https://fsnd-recipehub.herokuapp.com/recipes

+## Motivation

+This is my capstone project submission for the Udacity Full-Stack Developer Nanodegree program.

+The goal is to demonstrate the ability to:

+- Design data models and their relations using SQLAlchemy.
+- Design an HTTP API with Flask.
+- Document the API and development guide in detail.
+- Implement authentication and Role Based Access Control using Auth0.
+- Test the API and access control capabilities.
+- Provide PEP8 compliant, and readable code.
+- Deploy the app to Heroku.

 ## Authentication when using live deployment

 The Heroku deployment requires authentication to start using.
 There are two access levels: ReadOnly and Admin.